 Communication Disorders and Sciences Honors Program

-Admission to the Department Honors Program in Communication Disorders and Sciences requires a minimum 3.50 (4.0 scale) cumulative GPA and approval of the Department Honors Admission Committee.
-Students must maintain a cumulative GPA of 3.5 (4.0 scale) to continue in the Honors Program.
-Honors courses will replace required and elective courses in the CDS curriculum.
-Admission will be limited to availability of program resources.
 Students admitted to the Departmental Honors Program in Communication Disorders and Sciences work closely with a CDS faculty mentor(s) to complete a small research project and written thesis.
 Admission is competitive and limited to the availability of program resources.
 Admission requires a CGPA of 3.5, approval of the CDS Faculty, and approval of the Dean of the Honors College.
 Once admitted, students must maintain a CGPA of 3.5 and complete all of the requirements for the CDS Major, with the following additions that can be used to fulfill University elective hours:

 Total semester hours: 12 sh

-Departmental Honors Requirements

-CDS Honors students will complete all of the requirements for the major with the following substitutions:

 CDS 3666 – Honors Research Methods in Communication Disorders and Sciences.
 Credits: 3